Selective high schools and opportunity class placement procedures

 Enrolment conditions apply to opportunity classes or selective high schools if students are not an Australian or New Zealand citizen or a permanent resident of Australia living in NSW by the beginning of the school year.

 Students who do not meet residency requirements at the time the application is made, but expect to meet them before initial offers are made, can sit the Opportunity Class Placement Test or Selective High School Placement Test.
 However, they will not be offered a place unless an eligible visa has been granted.
 Enrolment conditions for each visa subclass are maintained in the Visa subclasses and enrolment conditions (PDF 200 KB) list.
-Parents and/or carers are advised to check the list regularly for the latest residency rules governing enrolment eligibility for selective high schools and primary schools with opportunity classes.
+Parents and carers are advised to check the list regularly for the latest residency rules governing enrolment eligibility for selective high schools and primary schools with opportunity classes.

-Principals of opportunity class or selective high school candidates must check claims of residential status and citizenship against school records.
+Principals of opportunity class or selective high school applicants must check claims of residential status and citizenship against school records.
 Offers will be cancelled if the placement was based on false or misleading information.

 2.5 Comply with age and/or school year requirements